MPLS Division: guidance notes on the 'Role of the Internal Examiner' and 'Points to Consider in Appointing Examiners for PGR Examinations'

 The following notes are based on those in the Education Committee's Policy and Guidance Notes on Research Degrees (section 7.3), supplemented by Divisional guidance (underlined).

 It is an absolute requirement that one examiner should be external to the University for research examinations.
 The absence of specific reference to external and internal examiners in the Examination Regulations allows the responsible board to appoint two external examiners where particular circumstances suggest that this would be prudent.
 It is not possible to appoint more than two examiners in total.

-Where two external examiners are appointed, it is common practice to appoint a member of the department/faculty to act as a point of liaison and information for the examination.
+Where two external examiners are appointed, it is best practice to appoint a member of the department/faculty to act as a point of liaison and information for the examination.
 This member should be an academic, so that they can guide the external examiners through University research examination processes as well as undertaking some of the routine tasks (posting notices of the examination, booking a room, finding hospitality) which would normally be undertaken by the internal examiner.

 The University’s policy in relation to examiners from overseas is intended to ensure that students should, as far as possible, be examined by those well qualified to do so.
 The University has not therefore put a formal restriction on invitations to examiners from overseas.
 Boards are asked to consider examiners from within the UK and Europe as a first choice, and only to look further afield if there is no one appropriately qualified from within this group, and if the quality of the student’s examination would be reduced without an examiner from elsewhere.
 Boards or committees are asked in these circumstances to try to fit the viva around a pre-arranged visit to the UK by the proposed external examiner or to consider granting permission for the examiner to attend remotely via video call (see section 7.3.4 and Annexes D and E).

 Internal examiner appointment: